python012/GuangGu-test-coffee/README.md

 # GuangGu-test-coffee

-Web app built with Django, used to manage offline meetup(user register, create new meetup event, vote etc)
+Web app built on Django, used to manage offline meetup events(user register, create new meetup event, vote etc)